Business and Liberal Arts Center, Room B221, (212) 217-3800

 The Division of Enrollment Management and Student Success is essential to FIT’s primary goal: to promote the intellectual, cultural, personal, and social development of students, as well as to provide quality student services.

 David Dubinsky Student Center, Room A212B, (212) 217-4260

-The Counseling Center provides confidential counseling services and educational programs to help students adjust to college life, deal with problems that can affect their well-being and academic success, and develop skills needed for personal and professional success.
-The Center’s counselors assess students’ conditions and provide appropriate care: support during a crisis, short-term counseling, or a referral to qualified and affordable treatment resources in the community.
+The Counseling Center provides free, confidential counseling services and psycho-educational programs to help students adjust to college life, deal with problems that can affect their well-being and academic success, and develop skills needed for personal and professional success.
+The Counseling Center’s counselors assess students’ conditions and provide appropriate care: support during a crisis, short-term counseling, or a referral to qualified and affordable treatment resources in the community.
 Students are encouraged to seek out counseling at the first sign of difficulty, since early identification of problems minimizes the impact of those problems on their personal lives and their academic progress.
-Students may call or visit the Center to arrange an appointment, come by during walk-in consultation hours, or be seen immediately for emergencies.
+Students may call or visit the Center to arrange an appointment.
+If in crisis, students can be seen immediately.

 FIT-ABLE: Disability Support Services

 David Dubinsky Student Center, Room A570, (212) 217-4090

 FIT provides students with disabilities the opportunity to self-identify with the Office of Disability Services (FIT-ABLE) in order to discuss options for accommodations while attending FIT.
 Students with learning disabilities, mental health issues, hearing/vision impairments, physical/mobility issues, chronic illnesses, pregnancy, and temporary disabilities are encouraged to meet with a FIT-ABLE staff member as soon as possible.
 Documentation must be provided by a non-FIT related qualified professional in the related field of disability, most often a physician, educational diagnostician, learning disability specialist, or mental health professional.